The hospitals and health systems that comprise UMMS are:

 - UM Rehabilitation and Orthopaedics Institute - This 144-bed facility (formerly Kernan Hospital), located in Woodlawn, is the state's largest rehabilitation and orthopaedic hospital serving both adults and children.
 It also houses the University of Maryland Complementary Medicine Program.

 - UM St. Joseph Medical Center - This 232-bed nonprofit, regional medical center, located in Towson, Md., became a part of the University of Maryland Medical System on December 1, 2012.
 It features institutes for heart, cancer and orthopaedic care, and offers a full range of clinical diagnostic and treatment services.

 - UM Shore Regional Health - Shore Health System became UM Shore Regional Health on July 1, 2013, and consists of the following facilities: UM Shore Medical Center at Chestertown (41 beds); UM Shore Medical Center at Dorchester (41 beds)and UM Shore Medical Center at Easton (132 beds), as well as the UM Shore Emergency Center at Queenstown.

-- Upper Chesapeake Health System - In July 2009, UMMS announced a strategic affiliation with Upper Chesapeake Health System that is expected to lead to a full merger.
-Upper Chesapeake Health includes Upper Chesapeake Medical Center (185 beds) in Bel Air and Harford Memorial Hospital (89 beds) in Havre de Grace.
-The leading health care system and largest private employer in Harford County, Upper Chesapeake Health offers a broad range of healthcare services, technology, and facilities to the residents of northeastern Maryland.
+- UM Upper Chesapeake Health - In December of 2013, Upper Chesapeake Health became the University of Maryland Upper Chesapeake Health System.
+It consists of the University of Maryland Upper Chesapeake Medical Center in Bel Air and University of Maryland Harford Memorial Hospital in Havre de Grace.
+The leading health care system and largest private employer in Harford County, UM Upper Chesapeake Health offers a broad range of healthcare services, technology, and facilities to the residents of northeastern Maryland.